rbe549/rbe549.github.io/hw0.md

 You are <b>STRONGLY</b> encouraged to discuss the ideas with your peers.
 Treat the class as a big group/family and enjoy the learning experience.
 </p>

 However, the code should be your own, and should be the result of you exercising your own understanding of it.
 If you reference anyone else's code in writing your project, you must properly cite it in your code (in comments) and your writeup.
-For the full honor code refer to the [CMSC733 Spring 2021 website](http://prg.cs.umd.edu/cmsc733).
+For the full honor code refer to the [RBE/CS549 Spring 2022 website](https://nitinjsanket.github.io/teaching/rbe549/fall2022.html).

 <a name='ack'></a>

 ## 7. Acknowledgements

-This fun homework was inspired by a similar project in  Brown University's <a href="http://cs.brown.edu/courses/cs143/2011/proj2/">CS 143</a> (Introduction to Computer Vision).
+This fun homework was inspired by a similar project in University of Maryland's <a href="http://prg.cs.umd.edu/cmsc733">CMSC733</a> (Classical and Deep Learning Approaches for Geometric Computer Vision) and Brown University's <a href="http://cs.brown.edu/courses/cs143/2011/proj2/">CS 143</a> (Introduction to Computer Vision).